MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 2. [**TensorFloat**](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.tensorfloat)

     If Windows ML does not support your model's color format or pixel range, then you can implement conversions and tensorization.
-You'll create a NCHW four dimensional tensor for 32bit floats and pass that in. <We have a sample of how to do this here: link to manual image tensorization sample>
+You'll create a NCHW four dimensional tensor for 32bit floats for your input value. <We have a sample of how to do this here: link to manual image tensorization sample>

     When this code path is used, any image metadata on the model is ignored.